dai-shi/react-hooks-fetch/README.md

 store.prefetch('1');

 // 3️⃣
-// Define a component to use the store.
+// Define a component to use store.
 // The `refetch` function take the input argument,
 // and it will start fetching before rendering. const Main = () => {